-You must notify the INSEARCH Student Centre office of any change in your address or telephone number within 7 days.
+You must notify staff in the UTS:INSEARCH Student Centre of any change in your address or telephone number within 7 days.
 For international students, this is a condition of your student visa.

-Students under the age of 18 must live with a DIAC or INSEARCH approved carer.
-Before changing your Sydney carer address, you must get approval from DIAC or INSEARCH.
+Students under the age of 18 must live with a DIAC or UTS:INSEARCH approved carer.
+Before changing your Sydney carer address, you must get approval from DIAC or UTS:INSEARCH.